asdia-inc/asdia-website/index.md

     #section_id: portfolio
     #background_style: bg-dark
     projects:
-      - title: Project 1
+      - title: Membership
-        text: This is a very short project description.
+        text: This is the membership text
         # the images are located in:
         # img/portfolio/fullsize
         # img/portfolio/thumbnails
         icon: 1.jpg
-        url: '#'
+        url: '#contacts'
       - title: Project 2
         text: This is a very short project description.
         icon: 2.jpg